Limit process of stationary TASEP near the characteristic line: Introduction and result

 The parameter $\tau$ measures the displacement of the focus with respect to the critical line (on a $T^{2/3}$ scale).
 In particular, for $\tau=0$ one looks exactly along the critical direction. $\ell(\tau,s=0)$ is the macroscopic value of the last passage time for large $T$, while the parameter $s$ in $\ell(\tau,s)$ measures the amount of the fluctuations (on a $T^{1/3}$ scale) of the last passage time.
 Then for any fixed $\tau\in\R$,

 for an explicit distribution function $F_\tau$, which satisfies $F_\tau(s)=F_{-\tau}(s)$.
-An analogous result was first obtained in~\cite{BR00} for a Poissonized version of the problem in which $F_\tau$ was obtained in terms of a solution to the Painlev\'e II equation (see (3.22) of~\cite{BR00}: $F_\tau(x)= H(s+\tau^2; \tau, -\tau)$).
-Based on this result, Pr\"ahofer and Spohn conjectured in~\cite{PS01} that~\eqref{eq:Gonept} holds.
+An analogous result was first obtained in~\cite{BR00} for a Poissonized version of the problem in which $F_\tau$ was obtained in terms of a solution to the Painlev\'e II equation (see (3.22) of~\cite{BR00}: $F_\tau(x)= H(s+\tau^2; \tau/2, -\tau/2)$).
+Based on this result, Pr\"ahofer and Spohn conjectured in~\cite{PS01} that~\eqref{eq:Gonept} holds (the $F_{\tau}$ in Conjecture 7.2 of~\cite{PS01} equals $F_{2\tau}$ here).
 This conjecture was proven in~\cite{FS05a} whose analysis was somewhat different from~\cite{BR00}.
 This results in a different formula of $F_\tau$, expressed in terms of the Airy function (see (1.20) in~\cite{FS05a}).
 It can be checked that these two formulas do agree.

 One of the main objects of study in this paper is the limit of multi-point distribution $G(x_j, y_j)$, $j=1, \cdots, k$.
 The limit of the process for the no-border case was first obtained in \cite{Jo03b} following the earlier work of \cite{PS02} on the Poissonized version of the model.
 The limit of the process for the double-border case was considered in \cite{BP07} for the model when $w_{0,0}\sim {\rm Exp}(1/(a+b))$ and $w_{i,0}\sim {\rm Exp}(1/(1/2+a))$ for $i\ge 1$, $w_{0,j}\sim {\rm Exp}(1/(1/2+b))$ for $j\ge 1$ when $(a,b)\in (-1/2, 1/2)$ and $a+b>0$.
 Note that when $a=-b=1/2-\rho$, the random variable $w_{0,0}$ becomes singular in this model: the restriction $w_{0,0}=0$ is significant in connection to stationary TASEP.